sevmarcel/sevmarcel/README.md

 - 👋 Hi, I’m @sevmarcel
-- 👀 I’m interested in love and passion
+- Crypto enthusiast and node runner
-- 🌱 I’m currently learning how to be happy
+- 🌱 Strive to learn
-- 💞️ I’m looking to collaborate on the baddest people on the earth
+- 💞️ I’m looking to collaborate with other node runners
-- 📫 How to reach me I dont even know
+- 📫

 <!---
 sevmarcel/sevmarcel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.